 Parties can modify the amount of support either by stipulation or court order.
 A stipulation is an agreement signed by both parties that the court adopts as its own order.
 If the parties don’t agree to a change, a California child support order can only be changed by way of a noticed motion to modify and an order of the court.
 The court can change child support if there is a change of circumstances.
 (I.e., someone gets a pay raise or someone loses a job.)

-Very importantly, if the parties agree to modify or stop the child support payments, they must get a court order either by stipulation or by noticed hearing to modify or terminate the support payments.
+Significantly, if the parties agree to change or stop the child support payments, they must get a court order either by stipulation or by noticed hearing to modify or terminate the support payments.
 Otherwise, the child support obligation will continue even if the parties agree to suspend payments.
 We’ve seen lots of folks think that they ended their support obligation by mutual agreement only to find that they had accrued a massive support arrearage with penalties and interest.
 The moral to the story?
 Get a court order.

 What Does Guideline Child Support Cover?

 Guideline child support covers room and board- the living expenses for a child incurred by the parent caring for the child.
 Built into the formula is the idea that the child should have a similar living experience at both parents’ houses.
 It is not considered ok for one parent to live in a posh lifestyle while the other parent lives in squalor.
 Additionally, the paying parent does not get to second guess how the payee spends the money.

 Beyond room and board, the court will also typically order “mandatory add-ons.”
 For instance, parents equally split the costs of unreimbursed medical, counseling, therapy and orthodontia costs.
 Parties also split child care costs related to work or to training to get employment.

 There are also “discretionary add-ons”.
 They cover stuff like extracurricular activities, sports, camp or private school that guideline child support doesn’t cover.
 They are discretionary because the judge chooses to order these costs split or not.
 Most of the time, parties can agree on these expenses.